sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 ### The Clustering Problem

-The general idea behind clustering is the grouping of many elements so that the elements in a cluster are more similar to each other than they are to those in other groups.
+**Clustering is the the process of assigning data points to groups in such a way that the elements in a group/cluster are more similar to each other than they are to those in other groups.** The definition of what it means to be similar can vary and is determined by the function we use to measure distance between two points.

 **Hierarchical Clustering:**